larrygrpolanco/research-paper-webapp-poc/memory-bank/progress.md

 ## Current Status

 The K-Pop Accent Web App is in the early stages of development, currently in **Phase 1: Foundation**.
-The project has been initialized with the basic structure and architecture in place, but most features are still in the planning or early implementation stage.
+The project has been initialized with the basic structure and architecture in place, and significant progress has been made on the core UI components and design system.

 ### Project Timeline